28 Windermere campsites

 Staveley, Kendal, Cumbria (4.5 miles)

-A peaceful retreat with breathtaking views, on a traditional farm in the heart of the Lake District National Park
+Glamping pods in a peaceful setting with great views, on a farm in the heart of the Lake District National Park.

 Lyth Valley, Cumbria (5.2 miles)